Skip to main content

 • “Loved the aesthetic, loved learning the mechanics, loved the lore and world creation.”

-• “The music was overwhelming, and the thundering sounds were excessive.
-I didn't have much time to run and hide before getting hit.
-After getting the lock of hair, it says to try and find a way to survive, but I can't figure out what to do.
-I can't get the key lying next to the girl.
-The gameplay was okay, but I would have liked to interact with more items in the drawers; there were only very few items to find.”
+• “The music was overwhelming, and the thundering sounds made it difficult to find time to run and hide before getting hit.
+After obtaining the lock of hair, the game prompts you to find a way to survive, but I couldn't figure out what to do next.
+I couldn't find the key lying next to the girl, and while the gameplay was okay, I would have liked to interact with more items in the drawers, as there were only a few to collect.”

 • “Honestly, the mechanics are just fine, if not pretty creative for a game made around this time of jumpscares and restrictions on movement galore.”